sjmercer65/tremor/README.md

 This project will determine determine the extent to which a smartphone accelerometer is an effective tool for the collection of tremor data, and to investigate the extent to which medication can control tremor in a patient with Parkinson’s Disease.

 The initial approach will be logistic regression.

+A version of this is used as the Data Use Statement, required for data access and available here: https://www.synapse.org/#!Synapse:syn4993293/wiki/392026